 Forget snoring humans—snoring pups can be LOUD.
 And while certainly endearing, those maximum volumes snuffles can be more than a little annoying: Sometimes it can point to larger health issues.
 Snoring technically means there’s something obstructing your dog's airways, so although it may be harmless, you should always keep one ear up for abnormalities.
 We talked with Dr. Ann Hohenhaus, DVM, staff doctor at NYC’s Animal Medical Center, about the reasons behind your pup’s noisy habit.

-There’s usually no need to be concerned if your pup ….
+There’s usually no need to be concerned about snoring, if your dog:

-… has a short snout Breeds with flat or short faces are pretty much fated for the #snoringstruggle.
+Breeds with flat or short faces are pretty much fated for the #snoringstruggle.
 They’re called “brachycephalic” which basically means they have a shorter snout than average, and they’re prone to breathing complications.
-Breeds such as Pugs, Chihuahuas, Shih tzus, and Chow Chows all fall into this category and could potentially snore for their whole life without any serious health consequences.
+Breeds such as Pugs, Chihuahuas, Shih Tzus, and Chow Chows all fall into this category and could potentially snore for their whole life without any serious health consequences.
 However, Dr. Hohenhaus warns these dogs can often face breathing issues that could prevent them from getting enough oxygen, which is usually corrected with surgery.
 If you have a brachycephalic pup, your vet will be able to tell you if there are larger problems at hand or if everything is running smoothly.